-Webcams, USB extenders, headsets with mics, and tripods were purchased and distributed to schools to support the Hybrid Instructional Model.
+Webcams, USB extenders, and headsets with mics were purchased and distributed to schools to support the hybrid instructional model.

-- Most schools received up to 30 kits. - Alternative and smaller schools received smaller quantities based on staffing. - Additional equipment can be purchased through the SAP catalog. - SBTs will need to configure each teacher's workstation that will be using this equipment.
+• Most schools received up to 30 kits.

+- Alternative and smaller schools received smaller quantities based on staffing. - Additional equipment can be purchased through the SAP catalog. - A small number of tripods were also purchased (up to 9 per school) - SBTs will need to configure each teacher's workstation that will be using this equipment.